rootio-avr/public-image-catalog/debian/curl/bookworm-slim/README.md

 - text://BSD-4-clause and IBM-as-is
 - text://IBM-as-is

-This Docker image may include software licensed under the GNU General Public License v2.0 (GPL-2.0), including variants with exceptions (e.g., Autoconf, Libtool, Bison).
+This Docker image may include software licensed under the GNU General Public License v2.0 (GPL-2.0), including variants with exceptions.

 In accordance with the license terms, the source code for all GPL-2.0 licensed components is available upon request.